openactive/harvesting-utils/README.md

 # harvesting-utils
-Utils library for harvesting RPDE feeds
+Utils library for harvesting [RPDE feeds](https://openactive.io/realtime-paged-data-exchange/).

+## Version 0.X.X

+This library is currently in version 0.X.X, which means that the API will not be stable until 1.0.0.

 ## Install
 This library can be installed as an npm package using the following command: